Starsonarms/siko-auction-monitor/README.md

 **Wrong directory paths:**
 - Use `cd ~` instead of `cd /home/pi` (works with any username)
 - Find your home directory with `echo $HOME` if unsure

+**Service file errors:**
+- Update all "pi" references in the service file to your actual username
+- Check User=, Group=, WorkingDirectory=, ExecStart=, EnvironmentFile=, and ReadWritePaths=
+- Find your username with `whoami`
+- If you get "CHDIR" errors, the issue is likely `ProtectHome=true` - change it to `ProtectHome=false`

+**Service won't start (203/EXEC errors):**
+- Make sure the startup script exists and is executable: `chmod +x start-service.sh`
+- Check that the script uses the correct username in the path
+- Verify the script works manually: `./start-service.sh`

 ### Logs